YarnSpinnerTool/YarnSpinner-Unreal/README.md

 ### I get a "Plugin 'YarnSpinner' failed to load because module 'YarnSpinner' could not be found" message when I try to play a build of my game.

 If your project was created as a Blueprint Project, then Unreal will not include plugins by default.
 Add a new empty C++ class (of any type), and rebuild your project.

+## Credits

+Yarn Spinner for Unreal was developed by Yarn Spinner Pty Ltd, with enormous amounts of help from Ben Phelan.